ISISComputingGroup/ibex_developers_manual/LSi-Correlator.md

 1. I can run a Python script demonstrating the collection & plotting (e.g. with matplotlib) of data from the LSi Correlator.
 Also demonstrate how to start a (neutron) run and how to generate a suitable run title.

     - The LSi-provided script can run and return some data (all zeroes as the correlator was not connected to a laser box).
-    - This data can be plotted with matplotlib, but it's not clear whether the raw data from the correlator is useful to plot on its own.
-Are the actual values of interest obtained after the vendor's software has done some analysis?
+    - This data can be plotted with matplotlib
+    - We should clarify that the correlated data the python API gives us is actually what the instrument scientists want.
-    - The script was run within genie python, which suggests that it is possible to have the LSi correlator API called from a normal instrument script (after the dependencies have been added to genie python).
+    - The script was run within genie python, so we should be able to call the API from a normal instrument script (after the dependencies have been added to genie python).
-    - The run title cannot be changed from within the python API.
+    - The run title in the vendor software cannot be changed from within the python API.
 The API and the vendor software are largely independent.
     - The python API can not be used to start a run which was set up in the vendor software

 1. I have created appropriate documentation explaining how to use the LSi Correlator API.